ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 forward if a player pushes on the boundary.
 This is done by getting a push line position as a ratio of the viewport width (x) and running checks on an array of exported players in process, and obviously, it autoscrolls by moving forward every frame.

 There were a few simple but important changes to the camera during development.
 While designing the camera, I noted that we needed consistency for the GameStateManager's position variables, so I standardized each position to consider the right border of the viewport.
 During gameplay testing, I noticed that the screen was too disorienting when platforming back and forth along the push line, so I added a linearly interpolated speedup zone to the camera.
-This is done similarly to the push line, by getting another line by adding an x to the push line.
+This is done similarly to the push line, by getting another line by adding a constant x to the push line.
+The actual mechanism of the speedup zone is that the autoscroll speed is increased by a linear interpolation between 0 and any far enough player's speed, where the weight is a the player's distance between the speedup and push line.
+In effect, as the player gets closer to the push line, the camera will speed up gradually until they reach the push line.

+A weakness with our camera design is that it really only works to the right.
+Significant changes would need to be made for it to function in any other direction.
+To get around this, we designed our entire level where we only go right.
+It's a solution that's employed in many games, but I think we could introduce a much bigger variety of gameplay if we could change camera directions, assuming we designed levels around it as well.

 The camera signals to the GameStateManager whenever it moves, to update game state for our progress bar.
 After the camera reaches the end zone, it similarly signals to the game state to intitialize the end sequence.